openwhisk-actionloop/actionloop-demo-ruby-v2.6/README.md

 # limitations under the License.
 #
 -->
-# ActionLoop Started Kit
+# Demo of the ActionLoop Ruby Runtime

-Use the content of this folder to build your own ActionLoop based runtime.